MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 Well thats about it!, hope this was helpful by some measure.

 As a final note, you can expand the scope of your test if you wish by importing the code that creates your destination table for the initial setup, then running the function that transforms and merges the data in there.

+Struggling with unit testing?
+We can help!
+Contact us to [get started!](https://www.mechanicalrock.io/lets-get-started)